 If you’re looking for a simple, quick, and basic Inquiry form for your products then opting for a Default Inquiry Form is a good option.

-This can be useful if your product isn’t too complex or difficult to understand.
+It can be useful if your product isn’t too complex or difficult to understand.
 And, if your products don’t have variations or types, then going ahead with this option can save you loads of time.

-So, to enable this option, go to:
+So, to enable this Default Inquiry Form, go to: